Withdrawing Money from your Debit Card

 Step 6: Finish

-Once you have completed your session at the ATM, make sure you not only have picked up your cash (if you have withdrawn money) but that you also have your bank card too.
+Once you have completed your session at the ATM, make sure you not only have picked up your cash (if you have withdrawn money) but that you also have your card too.

 Before moving away from the ATM, make sure that your session has completely ended so no one can enter your account.
 If you’re unsure, press the cancel button a couple of times.